john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 # Inheritance.
-**Inheritance enables an object to take on the properties and methods of another object.** This in turn makes it easier to reuse code in different parts of an application and thus eliminate redundant code.
-For example, if you have a variety of buttons (i.e. click-buttons, drop-downs, checkboxes, etc) that all have a few properties in common (i.e. click, focus, hidden, etc.).
-Instead of redefining all the properties and methods for each button, you just define them once in a generic element like an object and then have other object "inherit" those properties and methods.
+**Inheritance enables an object to take on the properties and methods of another object,** making it easier to reuse code in different parts of an application and thus eliminate redundant code.

 <dl>
 <dd>